 The last step in the perfect paint job is your trim.
 The trim is all the moulding and window sills.
 After the wall has dried you should apply more painters’ tape to the wall.
 Again, apply the edge right up against the trim as close as possible.
 There are options available for trim paint – typically, we suggest using a Trim and Door paint for added durability and easy cleaning.

 With a little practice, proper prep, the right products and some extra care, your room will have a fresh, new, inviting look.
+You can find more useful tips in our latest blog article.

 The staff at Merrett Home Hardware Building Centre has helped thousands with their home makeover and painting projects.
 Our team has the experience to answer all of your questions.